 - Expand all

-- India is expected to rank amongst the top three pharmaceutical markets in terms of incremental growth by 2020.
+- By 2020, India is likely to be among the top three pharmaceutical markets by incremental growth and sixth largest market globally in absolute size

-- India’s generic drugs account for 20% of global exports in terms of volume, making the country the largest provider of generic medicines globally.
+- India accounts for 20% of global exports in generics, making it the largest provider of generic medicines globally.
+Indian vaccines are exported to 150 countries

 - With increasing penetration of chemists, especially in rural India, OTC drugs will be readily available.